How To Make A Landing Page On Wix

 How to A/B Test Your Wix Landing Page

 A/B testing means running two slightly different versions of your landing page at the same time to find out which one converts better.
 Wix does not have a native split-testing tool, but you can run A/B tests manually in a few steps.
+If A/B testing is a priority for your campaigns, see how Wix compares to Unbounce for landing pages, since Unbounce includes native split testing on every plan.

 1. Duplicate the page in your Wix editor.
 Right-click the landing page in Pages & Menus and select Duplicate.
 This creates an identical copy you can modify.